AchimVonKeudell/PhysicsVisualisations/README.md

   - ballistic deposition
   - surface diffusion
 * trajectory (ion trajectory in a solid BCA approximation)
-* md (Molceular dynamics of ion solid interaction)
+* md (Molecular dynamics of ion solid interaction)

 Videos are also uploaded at www.youtube.com/@AchimvonKeudell